sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing_principles.md

 - [DevX Team](https://handbook.sourcegraph.com/engineering/enablement/dev-experience) owns build and test infrastructure.
 - [Frontend Platform Team](https://handbook.sourcegraph.com/engineering/enablement/frontend-platform) owns any tests that are driven through the browser.
+- All other tests are owned by the teams responsible for the domain being tested.